-So I showed the card to my friend Elaine who said back then – if you weren’t outdoors working in your garden and such, that meant you were ill, so thus you were someone who had to be indoors, and those three words “To Someone Indoors” was very appropriate.
-It seemed to me it was like a sympathy card – telling the recipient they were so sorry about having to be indoors.
+I showed the card to my friend Elaine who said back then if you weren’t outdoors working in your garden and such, that meant you were ill.
+Thus, you were someone who had to be indoors, and those three words “To Someone Indoors” was very appropriate.

 My guess is that generation knew they should at least sit outside in the sun to help the healing process.

-My grandpa Imm found out his neighborhood cat knew how to wait for the right moment, and he ended up with a different kind of fishing story to tell.
-He had gone fishing in the fall of 1968 and came home with 3 nice blue gills.
+My Grandpa Imm found out his neighborhood cat knew how to wait for the right moment, and he ended up with a different kind of fishing story to tell.
+In the fall of 1968, he went fishing and came home with three nice blue gills.
 He left the fish in a bucket and went inside the house to rest for a while.

 When he returned to take care of the fish, he found an empty bucket.
 The neighbor’s cat had taken off with the fish.